SL3 with no lens

 Another standout design feature of the Leica SL3 is how deliberately the stills and video modes are separated.
 It’s easy to overlook that the SL3 has some serious video capabilities.
 For example, it can capture video at up to DCI 8K at 30 fps and 4K video at up to 60 fps.
 However, I didn’t test the video on this occasion and instead concentrated on the camera’s stills performance.

 One feature I mistakenly thought it had was a multi-shot option.
 That is only found on the SL2-S and now the SL3-S. I suspect this may be due to rumours of a medium-format mirrorless model being developed.
-While the Leica SL3 serves as an excellent platform for research and development for such a model, the possibility of a theoretical 240 MP multi-shot feature on the SL3 seems unlikely soon.
+While the Leica SL3 serves as an excellent platform for research and development for such a model, the possibility of a theoretical 240 MP multi-shot feature on the SL3 seems unlikely anytime soon.

-On a related note, I hope that when a Leica medium format mirrorless model is announced, it will feature a reliable adapter with autofocus and communication support for S series lenses.
+On a related note, I hope that when a Leica medium-format mirrorless model is announced, it will feature a reliable adapter with autofocus and communication support for S-series lenses.
 This would provide immediate access to a wide range of exceptional lenses, including those with leaf shutters, easing the development burden for Leica and reducing the initial investment for users of the new camera.
 Leica already offers a (somewhat pricey) adapter for S lenses to fit the SL3 and one for M lenses.
 It is this forward-thinking approach that enhances the flexibility and appeal of the SL system for professionals.

 How does it perform?